truenas/middleware/docs/userguide/freenas_install.rst

 Preparing the Media
 -------------------

-Beginning with version 9.3, FreeNAS® must be installed using a menu-driven installer, as the ZFS boot partition is created during the installation.
+FreeNAS® must be installed using a menu-driven installer, as the ZFS boot partition is created during the installation.
 To perform an installation, download the :file:`.iso` file and write it to either a CD or a USB stick.

 To burn the :file:`.iso` file to CD, use a CD burning utility.